Student Guide

 Last day to participate in a study

 Fill in this information at the time you sign up for a study.
-If you find that there is a problem at the end of the semester or have a question about specific credits or studies, you will be asked to show this record.
-Also, please save e-mails that are sent to you that contain information about your registration, sign-up, cancellations and other information, otherwise it will be difficult to assist you.
+If you encounter a problem at the end of the semester or have questions about specific credits or studies, you will be asked to show this record.
+Additionally, please save emails that contain information about your registration, sign-up, cancellations, and other information: otherwise, it will be difficult to assist you.

 Study Number and Title